The Clean Valley Council is proud to be an active partner with the Stormwater Utility with the City of Roanoke.

 The Stormwater Utility was created to address water quality within in the city and the city is mandated via federal and state agencies to control and eliminate stormwater pollution.

-Like many rivers across the country, the health of the Roanoke River is impaired from pollution.
+Like many rivers across the country, the health of the Roanoke River is impaired by pollution.
 Stormwater runoff contributes to this pollution from normal activities taking place around the city.

 The resulting pollution reduces our community's ability to use our waterways for swimming, fishing, and drinking, and it adversely impacts wildlife populations.
 These problems create negative impacts on our community by reducing livability, suppressing the local economy, and increasing the cost of using our water as a natural resource.